A Columbus Ohio residential street in the evening with wet pavement, patches of snow, streetlights, parked cars, and houses in the background.

 The Columbus Review/ aka TCR/

-is a nonprofit literary magazine and publisher based in Columbus, Ohio.
+is a nonprofit literary arts magazine and publisher based in Columbus, Ohio.

 We publish poetry, prose, scripts (plays or screenplays),